 Calculate the energy use of the home’s fixed appliances using the purpose-built zero net carbon design tool.

-This tool is currently being developed as part of the Zero Net Carbon Homes pilot program and will be made available to industry in early 2020.
+This tool is currently under development as part of the Zero Net Carbon Homes pilot program.

 The tool assesses the energy use of the home’s fixed appliances to calculate the specific size and orientation of a solar photovoltaic (PV) system that will off-set the home’s energy use.
 The modelling is based on the energy used by four people over 24 hours.